Counting cliques without generalized theta graphs: Introduction

+Denote $kF$ as the union of $k$ disjoint copies of $F$.
 In \cite{alon2016many}, Alon and Shikhelman observed an interesting phenomenon that while $\ex(n,F)$ and $\ex(n, kF)$ are close to each other, the number of copies of other graphs can be far from each other if we forbid $F$ or $kF$.
-Here, $kF$ denotes the union of $k$ disjoint copies of $F$.
 This phenomenon was further examined by Gerbner, Methuku and Vizer \cite{gerbner2019generalized}, and they proved that $\ex(n,K_r,kF)=O(\max\limits_{m\le r}\ex(n,K_m,F))$.
 Furthermore, they showed that

 \begin{itemize} \item If $r \leq k$, then $\ex(n, K_r, k C_{2\ell+1})=\Theta(n^2)$. \item If $r>k+1$, then $\ex(n, K_r, k C_{2\ell+1})=O(n^{1+1 / \ell})$. \end{itemize}

 In addition to determining the asymptotic order of $\mathrm{ex}(n, K_r, k C_{2\ell+1})$, Gerbner, Methuku and Vizer \cite{gerbner2019generalized} also suggested determining its exact value.
 The first progress in this direction is that Zhang, Chen, Gy\H{o}ri and Zhu \cite{zhang2023maximum} obtained the exact value for $\mathrm{ex}(n, K_3, 2 C_{5})$.
 Subsequently, Hou, Yang and Zeng \cite{hou2023counting} provided the exact value for $\mathrm{ex}(n, K_3, k C_{2\ell+1})$.